Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 Your picky toddler needs to have some independence.
 So allow him more autonomy at meals and snacks.

-Help your child build autonomy by encouraging his ownership over food decisions and eating.
+Help your child build this by encouraging his ownership over food decisions and eating.
 Here are some ways you can do that:

 - Let him feed himself.
-Offer finger food so he’s able to eat on his own.
+Offer finger food and small portions so he’s able to eat on his own.

 - Give your child a choice of food.
 Offer two similar items and let your child choose which one he wants.
 For example, ask him if wants toast or crackers.
 Or give him a choice between strawberry or blueberry yogurt,